lawrencegripper/traefik-appinsights-watchdog/README.md

 ## What is it?

 [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) is a managed logging solution in Azure.
-This watchdog service polls an instance of [Traefik](https://docs.traefik.io/) - reporting it's health metrics and checking it's routing.
+This watchdog service polls an instance of [Traefik](https://docs.traefik.io/) - reporting its health metrics and checking it's routing correctly.

 ## How do I use it?

-The simplest way to use it is to deploy Traefik on Service Fabric, using the [deployment guide here](https://aka.ms/traefikonsf).
+The simplest way to use it is to deploy it along side Traefik on Service Fabric, using the [deployment guide here](https://aka.ms/traefikonsf).

 If you would like to test or deploy separately here is a guide to launching the watchdog.